 Linear guides are an essential component when it comes to building 3D printers, CNC machines, and other machines that need some kind of linear motion.
-Unfortunately, the high quality linear guide rails are often too expensive for many hobby projects.
-Cheaper ones are available from China, but they can come with quality issues that limit their effectiveness.
-Luckily many of these issues can be addressed in order to improve the performance.
+Unfortunately, high quality linear guide rails are often too expensive for hobby projects.
+Cheaper ones are available (typically from China), but they can come with quality issues that limit their effectiveness.
+Luckily, many of these issues can be addressed in order to improve linear rail performance.

-Before explaining how to fix the cheap linear guides, I will give some more information on the different quality linear guides that are available on the market.
+Before explaining how to fix cheap linear guides, I will give some more information on the different quality linear guides that you can find on the market right now.

 Buying linear guide rails